dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 money lies in exchange, the purpose of speech lies in dialogue (or dia-Logos, to use the Vervaekian vocabulary).

-> \"In the beginning was the Word, and the Word was with God, and the
+> In the beginning was the Word, and the Word was with God, and the
 > Word was God.
-The same was in the beginning with God.\" ---Gospel of
+The same was in the beginning with God. ---Gospel of
 > John

 There is a reason why *the Logos* is sacred.
 The divine Word.
 Speech,